CloudMax94/cadence.link/content/general/issues.md

 Never blow up one of the ice blocks with Shrine of Death active.
 Make sure that the ice block has more than 3 hearts left if you're low on health to prevent the explosion from killing you.
 Especially important to keep in mind when playing as Yves or Aria.

+### Fire Keese & Glass Flail Crash

+I'm pretty sure this still crashes the game in some situations?
+Does not always happen, not sure about specifics.
+Does it apply to other keese as well?

+### Infinite Bounce Trap Crash

+If two bounce traps are facing each other, attempting to step onto one crashes the game instantly as it moves you back and forth infinitely, trying to figure out where to place you.

 ## Version 1.1